 There may be third-party intellectual property rights, including issued or pending patents that cover significant aspects of our technologies or business methods.
 Any intellectual property claims, with or without merit, could be very time-consuming, could be expensive to settle or litigate and could divert our management's attention and other resources.
 These claims could also subject us to significant liability for damages, potentially including treble damages if we are found to have willfully infringed patents or copyrights.
 These claims could also result in our having to stop using technology found to be in violation of a third party's rights.
-We might be required to seek a license for the intellectual property, which may not be available on reasonable terms or at all.
+We might be required to seek a license for the intellectual property, which may not be available on a timely basis, on reasonable terms or at all.
+We also may be required to modify our products, services, internal systems or technologies.
 Even if a license were available, we could be required to pay significant royalties, which would increase our operating expenses.
 As a result, we may be required to develop alternative non-infringing technology, which could require significant effort and expense.
 If we cannot license or develop technology for any infringing aspect of our business, we would be forced to limit or stop sales of our software and may be unable to compete effectively.
 Any of these results would adversely affect our business, operating results, financial condition and cash flows.